studio-thgie/phd.thgie.ch/output/expose.md

 In my thesis I assume a hitherto invisible rift between the research on the image of the digital game and its material base.
 The image of digital games brings with its own specificities.
 The constituted image, visible on the screen, is being born from the hardware's calculation.
 It is interactive and as such holds within itself a plurality of different futures, actualizing itself upon the player's input.
 Research on the image of digital games more often than not focuses either on the constituted and visible image, or its material basis – either on visuality or technology.

+Although the specifics of the digital game's visuality have been anticipated and considered, as outlined in 2.1, no in-depth research has been conducted on the interplay and entanglement of a games technological structuring through source code and the image seen on screen.

 Following my assumption is the thesis that there is an unacknowledged interplay between the techno-historic limits of digital game development and the reception of the image, respectfully, the generation of meaning for the player.
 Working on this research question demands an interdisciplinary approach that can handle both domains, technology and visuality, halves of a proposed whole.
 The methods used in this project are lent from digital humanities, design research and video game studies and assembled into an interdisciplinary methodology of critical reading the visuality of digital games.
 Such an approach opens up our research objects to a plethora of interpretations and new insights.

 ### 1.1 Visuality